Is Spectral Width a Reliable Measure of GRB Emission Physics?: Fitting for the width

 \subsection{Fit Results and Model Selection}

+Every GRB spectrum is fit to both the SBPL and Band function so that a comparison between the models can be made.
+The complexity of the SBPL function can result in local minima regardless of the optimization scheme; therefore, optimizing on a logarithmic grid of $\Delta$ and spectral normalizations results in a more robust result.
 Figure \ref{fig:vfv_spectra} illustrates the results of the fits to the two different functions.
+It can be seen that the SBPL allows for more posterior variance below the $\vFv$ peak due to its freedom to vary its width during the fit.
 Model selection via the likelihood ratio test (LRT) between the Band function an SBPL is not possible due to the fact that they are not nested functions.
 Additionally, for the empirical functions used, the aim is to assess whether a richer model is required to describe the data.
 The deviance information criteria (DIC) can be used to judge which model provides the best predictability of the data (See Appendix \ref{sec:dic}).
 Table \ref{tab:results} details the results of the fits.
 Of the spectra fit, all but one are best described by the SBPL, i.e., positive $\delta_{\rm DIC}$ in Table \ref{tab:results}.

-The ability to fit a width parameter in the data indicates that the spectra have a variety of inherent data widths rather than a single natural width of the Band function.
+The ability to fit a width parameter in the data indicates that the spectra have a variety of inherent widths rather than a single natural width of the Band function.
+Any change in the empirically measured width of the Band function is related to a change in spectral indices only.
 This variety is not captured by the Band function and hence, widths derived from the Band function can be systematically biased.
-It is noted that in GBM spectral catalogs, an SBPL is also fit to the spectra but its $\Delta$ is always fixed to 0.3.
+It is noted that in GBM spectral catalogs, an SBPL is also fit to the spectra but its $\Delta$ is always fixed to 0.3 for historical reasons related to the bandpass of BATSE \citep{Kaneko:2006}.

 Another interesting feature of the SBPL fits is the different values of the measured $\alpha$ values.
 The distribution of $\alpha$ from the SBPL is shifted to softer values with a tail extending to hard values (see Figure \ref{fig:spectral_difference}).
 Noticeably larger uncertainty on SBPL $\alpha$'s is due to the additional freedom in the curvature.
 Physical inferences coming from empirical models are dependent on the spectral shape from which they are derived.
 The long standing paradigm that the Band function's $\alpha$ should be used to infer physical spectra as well as the newly proposed limits of width measures do not hold if the Band function is not the best-fit to the data.